Last updated on July 27th, 2019 at 11:08 am

 Documents Checklist for Traveling to Mexico

-Of all the things to take to Mexico, documents and copies of personal information are without doubt the most important.
+Of all the things to take to Mexico, documents and copies of personal information are without a doubt the most important things on your Cancun packing list.
 Chances are your vacation will go perfectly smoothly and you will not have any need for some of the items on this Mexico vacation checklist.
 However, if something does go wrong you will be well prepared to deal with it having everything at your fingertips.

 - A passport with at least 6 months before expiry is required to travel into Mexico and actually for travel anywhere outside your home country.